 You can craft weapons and gear or scavenge whatever you find.
 You can follow the story or go your own way.
 There’s so much packed into Bethesda’s Boston Commonwealth it will keep you busy for months on end.
 From romancing companions to butchering whole factions, it’s never dull, often hyper-violent, funny and life-consuming.

-As with every game of this kind – whether you’re a driver, a knight errant or a space marine – the compulsive need to do it all, collect everything and fill up your progress bars soon comes to dominate, although the sheer joy of racing and an urge to climb leaderboards certainly help.
+As with the two previous Forza Horizon games, all those assets and weather effects normally constrained to the narrow view around tracks are put to good work in a sandbox you’ll love tearing around in.
+The compulsive need to do it all, collect everything and fill up your progress bars soon comes to dominate, although the sheer joy of racing and an urge to climb leaderboards certainly help.
 Drivatars make a lot of sense here, too.
-If you’re a purist you may prefer the newer Forza 6, but Horizons 2 is a terrific package for more than just chipping away at your best times.
+If you’re a purist you may prefer the newer but Forza Horizon 3 is a terrific package for more than just chipping away at your best times.